 \section{Abstract}

-Given a normal complete variety $Y$, distinct irreducible effective Weil divisors $D_1, \dots D_n$ of $Y$ and positive integers $d_1,\dots d_n$, we spell out the conditions for the existence of an abelian cover $X\to Y$ branched with order $d_i$ on $D_i$ for $i=1,\dots n$.
+Given a normal complete variety $Y$ over an algebraically closed field $\mathbb K$, distinct irreducible effective Weil divisors $D_1, \dots D_n$ of $Y$ and positive integers $d_1,\dots d_n$, we spell out the conditions for the existence of an abelian cover $X\to Y$ branched with order $d_i$ on $D_i$ for $i=1,\dots n$.

-As an application, we prove that a Galois cover of a normal complete toric variety branched on the torus-invariant divisors is itself a toric variety.\\ {\em 2010 Mathematics Subject Classification:} 14E20, 14L30.
+As an application, we prove that a cover of a normal complete toric variety branched on the torus-invariant divisors is itself a toric variety if $\chr \mathbb K=0$ or if the cover is Galois of degree not divisible by $\chr \mathbb K$.\\ {\em 2010 Mathematics Subject Classification:} 14E20, 14L30.

 {\em Dedicated to Alberto Conte on his $70^{th}$ birthday.}